xchem/trunk-based-development/README.md

 Teams can adopt the pattern for [smaller teams] or [scaled] development as they see fit.

-For advice, and further guidance for repositories please refer to [our wiki].
+For advice, and further guidance for repositories please refer to [the wiki].

 ---